-Abstract: Communication is defined as ``Who says what to whom with what effect.''
+Abstract: Communication is defined as "*Who* says *what* to *whom* with *what* effect."
 A message from a communicator generates downstream receiver effects, also known as behavior.
 Receiver behavior, being a downstream effect of the message, carries rich signals about it.
-Even after carrying signals about the message, the behavior data is often ignored while training large language models.
-We show that training LLMs on receiver behavior can actually help improve their content-understanding abilities.
-Specifically, we show that training LLMs to predict the receiver behavior of likes and comments improves the LLM's performance on a wide variety of downstream content understanding tasks.
-We show this performance increase over 46 video and image understanding tasks over 26 benchmark datasets across both 0-shot and fine-tuning settings, outperforming many supervised baselines.
-Moreover, since receiver behavior, such as likes and comments, is collected by default on the internet and does not need any human annotations to be useful, the performance improvement we get after training on this data is essentially free-lunch.
-We release the receiver behavior cleaned comments and likes of 750k images and videos collected from multiple platforms along with our instruction-tuning data.
+Even after carrying signals about the message, the behavior signal is often ignored while training vision-language models.
+We show that training VLMs on receiver behavior can actually help improve their content-understanding abilities.
+We demonstrate that training VLMs to predict receiver behaviors, such as likes, comments, and replay graphs, which are available at scale, enhances the VLM's performance across a broad range of downstream content understanding tasks.
+We show this performance increase over 6 types of behavior, 46 different tasks covering image, video, text, and audio over 26 benchmark datasets across both zero-shot and fine-tuning settings, outperforming many supervised baselines on diverse tasks ranging from emotion recognition to captioning by up to 150%.
+We note that since receiver behavior, such as likes, comments, and replay graphs, is collected by default on the internet and does not need any human annotations to be useful, the performance improvement we get after training on this data is essentially free lunch.
+We also release **BLIFT**, our **Behaviour-LLaVA IFT** dataset comprising 730k images and videos with their receiver behavior collected from multiple platforms on which we train our models to achieve this.
+The dataset and code are available at [behavior-in-the-wild.github.io/behavior-llava](https://behavior-in-the-wild.github.io/behavior-llava).

 Primary Area: foundation or frontier models, including LLMs